Shaza5/Diffinity/README.md

 # DbComparer

-DbComparer is a .NET tool designed to compare stored procedures between two SQL Server databases.
+DbComparer is a C#-based application designed to compare stored procedures between two SQL Server databases.
 It identifies differences and can optionally apply changes to synchronize the procedures.
 The tool generates a detailed HTML report summarizing the comparison, with links to view the source and destination procedure bodies.

 ## Features